naninovel/docs/docs/api/index.md

 ## gosub

 #### Summary
 Jumps the novel script playback to the provided path and saves the path to the global state;  [`@return`](/api/#return) actions use this info to redirect to action after the last invoked gosub action.
+Resembles a function (subroutine) in a programming language, allowing to reuse a piece of novel script.
 Useful for invoking a repeating set of actions multiple times.

 #### Parameters